Ghamry0x1/iTrack/README.md

 # iTrack
-This is a simple web application for tracking mobile phones via a various number of android service installed on the devices that runs in the background.
+This is a simple user-friendly web application for tracking mobile phones via a various number of android service installed on the devices that runs in the background.
+We have 2 packages; Personal-use package that supports only 1 mobile phone tracking and it's free, Commercial-use package that supports up to 10 mobile phones tracking.
 Implemented for CSE334 Internet Programming Course.

 ## Table of Contents
 **[Technologies Used](#technologies-used)**<br>